Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 When acting on $|0\rangle$, $|1\rangle$, and $|\phi\rangle=\alpha|0\rangle+\beta|1\rangle$:

-X, Y, and Z are three important single qubit gates, also often represented as Pauli matrices: $\sigma^x$, $\sigma^y$, and $\sigma^z$.
-These three matrices are not only unitary but also Hermitian, and their eigenvectors form the coordinate axes on the Bloch sphere of a single qubit.
-They are often used to construct X-, Y-, and Z-axis rotation gates, which are the building blocks for parametric quantum circuits.
+$X$, $Y$, and $Z$ gates are fundamental single-qubit gates, frequently represented by the Pauli matrices: $\sigma^x$, $\sigma^y$, and $\sigma^z$.
+These matrices are not only unitary but also Hermitian, with their eigenvectors defining the coordinate axes on the Bloch sphere of a single qubit.
+These gates are essential for constructing $X$-, $Y$-, and $Z$-axis rotation gates, which serves as the building blocks for parameterized quantum circuits.

 \textcircled{5} Rotation gates

 \textcircled{6} H gate

 $H=\frac1{\sqrt{2}}\left((|0\rangle+|1\rangle)\langle0|+(|0\rangle-|1\rangle)\langle1|\right)$.
 Its matrix representation $H=\frac1{\sqrt{2}} $.
 When acting on $|0\rangle$, $|1\rangle$, and $|\phi\rangle=\alpha|0\rangle+\beta|1\rangle$: